christopherosthues/recompression/README.md

 * **parallel**: A parallel version.
 The undirected cut is not parallelized due to reasons of data dependencies.
 * **parallel_lp**: A parallel recompression version which counts the number of possibly new production introduced by the combinations of the partition sets choosing the combination that generates less productions if the values of the directed cut are equal.
 The undirected cut is not parallelized due to reasons of data dependencies.
 * **parallel_rnd**: A full parallel version using a random generated partitioning of the symbols for *pcomp*
-* **parallel_lock**: A version that executes the undirected cut in parallel solving the data dependencies with locks.
+* **parallel_ls**: A full parallel version using a parallel local search for the partition.
-* **full_parallel**: A fully parallelized version using a parallel local search to find local optimas for the partition.
+* **parallel_gr**: A full parallel version using a parallel variant of the greedy MaxCut algorithm for the partition.

 The library also provides coders to encode and output the rlslp to files.
 The code below shows an example.